-4.8 The Organization shall uphold the right of local communities to protect and utilize their traditional knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
-A binding agreement as per Criterion 3.3 shall be concluded between The Organization and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights.
+4.8 The Organization\ shall uphold\ the right of local communities\ to protect and utilize their traditional knowledge\ and shall compensate local communities\ for the utilization of such knowledge and their intellectual property\.
+A binding agreement\ as per Criterion 3.3 shall be concluded between The Organization\ and the local communities\ for such utilization through Free, Prior and Informed Consent\ before utilization takes place, and shall be consistent with the protection of intellectual property\ rights.
 (New)

-Criterion 4.8 is applicable when strong evidence is provided by the local community to demonstrate ownership of traditional knowledge and intellectual property.
+Criterion 4.8 is applicable when strong evidence is provided by the local community\ to demonstrate ownership of traditional knowledge\ and intellectual property\.
 Refer to the Intent Box at the beginning of Principle 4.

-The use of Indigenous Peoples' traditional knowledge is addressed in Criterion 3.6.
+The use of Indigenous Peoples'\ traditional knowledge\ is addressed in Criterion 3.6.

-4.8.1 Traditional knowledge and intellectual property of the local community are protected and are only used when the local community has agreed through a binding agreement and compensation is provided according to the agreement.
-(Adapt IGI 4.8.1 and 4.8.2)
+4.8.1 Traditional knowledge\ and intellectual property\ of the local community\ are protected and are only used when the local community\ has agreed through a binding agreement\ and compensation is provided according to the agreement.

-PRINCIPLE 5: BENEFITS FROM THE FOREST
+PRINCIPLE 5: BENEFITS FROM THE FOREST\

-The Organization shall efficiently manage the range of multiple products and services of the Management Unit to maintain or enhance long term economic viability and the range of social and environmental benefits.
+The Organization\ shall efficiently manage the range of multiple products and services of the Management Unit\ to maintain or enhance long term economic viability\ and the range of social and environmental benefits.

-- 5.1 The Organization shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the Management Unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities.
-(C5.2 and 5.4 V4) - 5.1.1 A range of ecosystem services, non-timber and timber forest products that could strengthen and diversify the local economy are identified.
-(Adapt IGI 5.1.1) - 5.1.2 Consistent with the forest management objectives, products and services identified in 5.1.1 are considered for production to strengthen and diversify the local economy.
-(Adapt IGI 5.1.2) - 5.1.3 When The Organization makes FSC promotional claims regarding the provision of ecosystem services, it is in conformance with the procedure FSC-PRO-30-006 on "Ecosystem Services Procedure: Impact Demonstration and Market Tools".
-(Adapt IGI 5.1.3)
+- 5.1 The Organization\ shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services\ existing in the Management Unit\ in order to strengthen and diversify the local economy proportionate to the scale\ and intensity\ of management activities\.
+(C5.2 and 5.4 V4) - 5.1.1 A range of ecosystem services\, non-timber and timber forest products that could strengthen and diversify the local economy are identified. - 5.1.2 Consistent with the forest management objectives\, products and services identified in 5.1.1 are considered for production to strengthen and diversify the local economy. - 5.1.3 When The Organization\ makes FSC promotional claims regarding the provision of ecosystem services\, it is in conformance with the procedure FSC-PRO-30-006 on "Ecosystem Services Procedure: Impact Demonstration and Market Tools".

-This Indicator is applicable only if the applicant intends on making ecosystem service claims, otherwise, it is optional.
+This Indicator\ is applicable only if the applicant intends on making ecosystem service\ claims, otherwise, it is optional.

-- 5.2 The Organization shall normally harvest products and services from the Management Unit at or below a level which can be permanently sustained.
-(C5.6 V4) - 5.2.1 Applicable to SLIMF:
+5.2 The Organization\ shall normally harvest products and services from the Management Unit\ at or below a level which can be permanently sustained.
+(C5.6 V4)

-Timber harvesting levels are based on current best available information on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions.
-(Adopt IGI 5.2.1)
+Timber harvesting levels\ are based on an analysis of best available information\ on growth and yield; inventory of the forest\; mortality rates; and maintenance of ecosystem functions\.

-Analysis and calculation of harvest levels for timber forest products are done frequently enough (at least every 10 years) to ensure they remain current with respect to harvest activities, natural disturbances, management objectives, and supporting information, such as inventories.
+Analysis and calculation of harvest levels for timber forest products are done frequently enough (at least every 10 years) to ensure they remain current with respect to harvest activities, natural disturbances, management objectives\, and supporting information, such as inventories.